mark-p7/RabbitHoleAlgorithm/readme.md

 1. Everytime the algorithm checks a hole, the bunny will always move by 1 hole
 2. The bunny can only move to adjacent holes, eg: if the bunny is in hole 2, it can only move to 1 or 3
 3. The bunny can only move between the ranges of 0 - 99
-4. The bunny can start at any random number
+4. The bunny can start at any random number between the ranges of 0 - 99

 ## Solution
 Solution to this algorithm is presented neatly in the RabbitHole.java file.
 With docstrings and a O(n) time complexity.